-If the objective is to design a new FSTP), part of the design study will include evaluating characteristics that will arrive at treatment, in order to specify design values.
+If the objective is to design a new FSTP), part of the include design studv will evaluating the characteristics that will arrive at treatment, in order to specify design values.
 Samples should be taken at an existing FSTP.
 When there is not an existing FSTP then sludge is frequently dumped in locations around town.
 Potentially samples could be taken at illegal discharge locations, but this can be difficult to arrange with the emptiers since it is an illegal activity.
 Illegal dumping is an undesirable practice and the sampling from such locations is only for the purpose of improving the current situation, not to endorse it.
 For more information on estimating Q&Q at this scale, refer to Chapter 5.